cwsanchez/quanticscreen/README.md

 - **Stock Analysis Page**: Enter a symbol for technical (charts/indicators), fundamental (ratios/metrics), or predictive (ML-based forecasts) analysis.
 - **Customize Page**: Load presets or create/edit configs with sliders; presets are read-only—save as new to avoid overwrites.
 - **Explanation Page**: Details on metrics, scoring logic, flags, and app usage.
-- **Seeding and Fetching**: App auto-seeds ~700 tickers on launch if DB empty; fetches only missing/expired data with rate limiting (2s per ticker, 20s per batch) to respect yfinance limits.
-Delete `stock_screen.db` to reset.
+- **Seeding and Fetching**: No auto-seeding.
+You must manually seed ticker data into the database (edit TICKERS_STR in script).
+Background polling fetches stale data (>72h) every 15 mins during market hours (9:30 AM - 1:30 PM ET weekdays), prioritizing oldest, in batches of 5-10 with 5-10s sleeps.
+Custom sets queue new tickers for fetch (limited to 20/hour).
+If DB fails/empty, shows samples.
+Delete DB file or set DATABASE_URL for external DB.

+## Summary of Changes

+- **DB Support**: Added support for external DB (e.g., Neon PostgreSQL) via `DATABASE_URL` env var.
+Retries connection 3x with 5-10s sleeps; falls back to SQLite if fails.
+- **No Initial Seeding**: Removed auto-seeding on launch.
+DB empty/fail shows 4 samples (AAPL, MSFT, GOOGL, TSLA) with mock metrics + warning.
+- **Background Fetching**: Polls every 15 mins for stale data (>72h), updates during market hours (9:30 AM - 1:30 PM ET weekdays) if last fetch < today's open, prioritizing oldest in 5-10 batches with 5-10s sleeps.

 ## Limitations

 - Data may have N/A for some metrics (e.g., PEG/P/FCF use fallbacks; logs warnings).
 - Relies on yfinance—occasional gaps or delays; no real-time beyond manual refresh.
-- Custom sets accept any valid ticker (regex-validated), but unseeded ones auto-fetch slowly.
+- Custom sets accept any valid ticker (regex-validated), but unseeded ones queued for fetch.
-- Performance: 700 tickers keeps it snappy; expand CSV and regenerate for more (but watch rate limits).
+- Performance: DB size affects speed; use external DB for scalability.
 - No password—use private deployment links for security.

 ## Contributing